ZareefJafar/Dynamic-Report-Scheduler/CONTRIBUTING.md

 # How to Contribute

-Thank you for considering contributing to our project!
-Whether you're picking up an existing issue or creating one yourself, your efforts are appreciated.
+Thank you for considering contributing to our project! your efforts are appreciated.

 ## Steps to Contribute